Dimitra-Nikoloutsou/Violence-Against-Women-Girls/README.md

 <p>A husband is justified in hitting or beating his wife if she neglects the children</p>
 <p>A husband is justified in hitting or beating his wife if she refuses to have sex with him</p>
 <p>A husband is justified in hitting or beating his wife for at least one specific reason</p>

+<h2>Business Task</h2>
+To explore the impact of different socio demographic backrounds on the justifications given for committing acts of violence against women.

+<h2>Visualisation</h2>